RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/litscan.md

     <img class="thumbnail" src="/static/img/litscan-thril.png">
 </a>

-LitScan searched 8.3 million Ids from 19 Expert Databases and identified >545,000 papers corresponding to >2.5 million unique RNA sequences.
 LitScan is under active development and more sequences will be associated with scientific publications in the future.

 ## Use LitScan in your website